Regulation BIa: a standard for free circulation of judgments and mutual trust in the EU (JUDGTRUST)

 The outputs of the Project, including National Reports, a collection of Research Papers on selected issues and current developments, backed by an online database of case law, will be published on the Project's Website.
 A Handbook on the Interpretation and Application of the Regulation will be made available as an electronic publication and in hard copy after the completion of the Project.
 Results of the Project will provide recommendations on how to achieve a greater consistency among various instruments in order to enhance legal certainty, predictability and access to justice in cross-border legal transactions.
 In addition to comparative and analytical research, the project will develop a Moot Court Competition, and organize a Conference at the end of the project.

-- Prof. Dr. Vesna Lazic (Asser Institute)
+- Prof. Dr. Vesna Lazic (Asser Institute, project coordinator)

 - Prof. Dr. Ulrich Magnus (University of Hamburg)

 - Prof. Dr. Peter Mankowski (University of Hamburg, academic coordinator)

 - Prof. Dr. Marta Pertegás (University of Antwerp)